 Well guess what, that fairly conservative (for some people, at least) estimate is already at 11 ounces!
 If you replace the bagel with a bowl of cereal (1 cup worth) you may get down to 8 ounces, but still that is if you are eating within these servings, which I would bet many are not.

 So what is my recommendation?
 Moderation, of course!
 I would recommend trying to keep wheat to one meal and 1 snack at most, or small amounts at of 2 meals (like, a sandwich at lunch and a small serving of pasta at dinner).
 Remember, we are just talking wheat here.
-Have oatmeal for breakfast (unless of course you are going for a protein-breakfast like I wrote about here), some wheat for lunch, and rice or quinoa for supper.
+Have oatmeal, or eggs or yogurt, for breakfast, some wheat for lunch, and rice or quinoa for supper.

 Remember, you don’t have to do extremes.
 The anti-wheat movement has decided that we should just all drop wheat because of the effects of eating too much of it, and I find that reasoning flawed.
 Wheat has a lot to offer, but if we eat too much of anything, there are going to be consequences.